Consumer Justice for the Elderly: Litigation Clinic

 After submitting all required documents, an interview will be scheduled.

-The Consumer Justice for the Elderly: Litigation Clinic is a one-semester, four-credit clinic offered in the fall and spring.
+The Consumer Justice for the Elderly: Litigation Clinic is a one-semester, five-credit clinic offered in the fall and spring.
 It is open to students who have completed their first year of law school − two semesters of full-time attendance plus all required first-year courses.

 The Clinic is demanding, and students should carefully consider this in light of their other commitments and goals.
 Students wishing to take the Clinic must possess a high degree of maturity and the willingness and ability to shoulder the substantial responsibilities of a practicing attorney.
 Given this demand, part-time employment is strongly discouraged for clinic students.
 It is also discouraged due to the risk that a student’s outside employment, particularly legal employment, will create a conflict of interest for the Clinic and the student.